nikki0519/TRUNK_Tutorial_Paper/TRUNK/README.md

 ```eval
 $ python main.py --infer --dataset emnist --model_backbone mobilenet
 ```
-The hyperparameters used to conduct inference using TRUNK on the specific dataset are loaded into the test script from the hyperparameters.yaml file which is found in the Datasets/<dataset name>.
+The hyperparameters used to conduct inference using TRUNK on the specific dataset are loaded into the test script from the hyperparameters.yaml file which is found in the Datasets/dataset name.

 ## Metrics
 To measure the memory size, number of floating point operations (FLOPs), number of trainable parameters, to visualize the tree for a specific dataset, to compare the ASL of an untrained root and a trained root node, and to get the sigmoid membership for a category from a trained node, execute the metrics.py script as follows